 The Arlington, Virginia (VA)-based nonprofit Operation Lifesaver exists to fulfill these needs from the railroad’s perspective but not necessarily from the motor vehicle drivers’ perspective.These two views are not necessarily the same.
 Vehicle safety advocates like the Angels On Track Foundation promote placing more active warning devices such as lights and gates at rail crossings to protect drivers.
 Traditional railroad crossbucks and pavement markings are passive devices that give no useful warning that a train is fast approaching a crossing and that drivers must stop or move off the tracks.

 One thing industry and driver safety advocates agree on is that freight or passenger train traveling at highway speed cannot stop in a short distance.
-Almost no states require a driver to come to a a full stop when approaching a railroad crossing.
+Almost no states require a driver to come to a full stop when approaching a railroad crossing.
 So when a driver going 55 mph along a rural highway nears a track along which a train is also traveling at 55 mph, the driver has only a second or two to react and save his or her life.
-Also, if a motorist creeps over a railroad crossing--fully paying attention--exercising all the caution in the world may not help if a suddenly train rounds a curve on the track only a couple of hundreds yards away.
+Also, if a motorist creeps over a railroad crossing–fully paying attention–exercising all the caution in the world may not help if a suddenly train rounds a curve on the track only a couple of hundred yards away.

 This is where motorist safety advocates and railroad side safety advocates disagree over what constitutes sufficient warning at rail crossings.
 No one wants to say relying on a horn blast is the most precise safety measure, and, certainly, a mere crossbuck on a pole gives no active warning of the approaching train.
 A sign gives no timely alert!

 On Wednesday, Oct.
 29, the organization sponsored a special rail trip for police, emergency responders and public safety personnel to demonstrate how accidents at rail crossing can occur and be prevented.
-While running along Norfolk Southern tracks between Norfolk and Petersburg, reported the Virginian-Pilot, video monitors on the train captured at least one car driving around lowered crossing gates as the train approached.
+While running along Norfolk Southern tracks between Norfolk and Petersburg, video monitors on the train captured at least one car driving around lowered crossing gates as the train approached.
 No accidents occurred, but the potential obviously existed.